Michele Steele

 Michele Steele (born October 2, 1978) is an American television anchor and reporter for ESPN.

 Early years

 She attended the University of Illinois, where she earned a bachelor's degree in economics and Columbia University, where she earned a master's degree in journalism.

 Career

-She was a daily contributor for Forbes on Fox along with being the senior reporter for Forbes' video on-demand service.
-She was hired as the only sports reporter for the Bloomberg Television Network.
-On December 2, 2011, it was announced that she was leaving Bloomberg to join ESPN, where she has been since.
-At ESPN, she is a cross-platform anchor and reporter, primarily doing live remote reports for most major sports.
+Steele was a daily contributor for Forbes on Fox and a senior reporter for Forbes’ video-on-demand service.
+She was later hired as the only full-time sports reporter for Bloomberg Television.
+On December 2, 2011, it was announced that she would leave Bloomberg to join ESPN.
+At ESPN, she worked as a cross-platform anchor and reporter based in Chicago, primarily doing live remote reports across major sports.

+On July 17, 2025, Steele announced she was leaving ESPN after 14 years; her final day was August 1, 2025.